microsoft/botbuilder-tools/packages/Ludown/docs/lu-file-format.md

 - delete the {alarmTime=7AM} alarm
 ```

-**Notes:**
-1. Any utterance without at least one labelled value will be treated as a pattern
-2. Any entity without an explicit labelled value will default to a Pattern.Any entity type.
+Note: By default any entity that is left un-described in a pattern will be mapped to Pattern.Any entity type.

 ## Roles
-[Roles](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-roles) are named, contextual subtypes of an entity.
+[Roles](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-roles) are named, contextual subtypes of an entity used only in [Patterns](#Patterns).

-Every entity type except Phrase Lists can have [roles](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-roles).
+For example, in the utterance buy a ticket from New York to London, both New York and London are cities but each has a different meaning in the sentence.
+New York is the origin city and London is the destination city.

 Roles give a name to those differences: